XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/diagnose-test-failures.md

 ```
 May 15, 2024 5:46:45 PM org.igniterealtime.smack.inttest.SmackIntegrationTestFramework$JulTestRunResultProcessor process
-SEVERE: ServiceDiscoveryIntegrationTest.testQueryInfoWithoutPresenceSubscriptionBareJidWithoutNode (Normal) failed: org.opentest4j.AssertionFailedError: Expected the disco#info request from 'smack-inttest-one-muy28@example.org/one-muy28' to 'smack-inttest-two-muy28@example.org' (which has not granted presence subscription to the requestor) to be responded to with an error (but it was not).
+SEVERE: DiscoIntegrationTest.testInfoNoSub (Normal) failed: org.opentest4j.AssertionFailedError: Expected the disco#info request from 'smack-inttest-one-muy28@example.org/one-muy28' to 'smack-inttest-two-muy28@example.org' (which has not granted presence subscription to the requestor) to be responded to with an error (but it was not).
 org.opentest4j.AssertionFailedError: Expected the disco#info request from 'smack-inttest-one-muy28@example.org/one-muy28' to 'smack-inttest-two-muy28@example.org' (which has not granted presence subscription to the requestor) to be responded to with an error (but it was not).
 	at org.junit.jupiter.api.AssertionUtils.fail(AssertionUtils.java:39)
 	at org.junit.jupiter.api.Assertions.fail(Assertions.java:109)
-	at org.igniterealtime.smack.inttest.xep0030.ServiceDiscoveryIntegrationTest.testQueryInfoWithoutPresenceSubscriptionBareJidWithoutNode(ServiceDiscoveryIntegrationTest.java:371)
+	at org.igniterealtime.smack.inttest.xep0030.DiscoIntegrationTest.testInfoNoSub(DiscoIntegrationTest.java:371)
 	at java.base/jdk.internal.reflect.NativeMethodAccessorImpl.invoke0(Native Method)
 	at java.base/jdk.internal.reflect.NativeMethodAccessorImpl.invoke(NativeMethodAccessorImpl.java:77)
 	at java.base/jdk.internal.reflect.DelegatingMethodAccessorImpl.invoke(DelegatingMethodAccessorImpl.java:43)